aresponses/aresponses/README.md

 #### Custom Handler

 Custom functions can be used for whatever other complex logic is desired.
-In example below the handler is set to repeat infinitely and always return 500.
+In the example below, the handler is set to repeat infinitely and always return 500.

 ```python